sissaschool/elementpath/README.rst

 .. py:class:: XPath2Parser(namespaces=None, schema=None, compatibility_mode=False)

     The XPath 1.0 parser, that is the default parser.
 Two additional arguments can be provided.
-    *schema* is a reference to an instance that provides access to XML Schema definitions.
+    *schema* is an optional instance of an XML Schema interface as defined by the abstract class `AbstractSchemaProxy`.
     The *compatibility_mode* flag indicates if the XPath 2.0 parser has to work in compatibility with XPath 1.0.